codefresh-io/docs.codefresh.io/_docs/getting-started/create-a-basic-pipeline.md

 Docker images are one of the central concepts in Codefresh pipelines as everything revolves around them.
 Powerful Codefresh pipelines can be created by using Docker images as build tools, so it is perfectly normal if you manage a large number of images which are not strictly packaged applications.
 You may create Docker images that contain building or deployment tools and are used as part of the build process instead of the build result.

-For the purposes of this tutorial we will push our sample application to [DockerHub](https://cloud.docker.com/) which is the free public Docker hosting from Docker Inc. You need to create a free account with the service first and note down your username and password.
+For the purposes of this tutorial we will push our sample application to [DockerHub](https://cloud.docker.com/) which  is the free public Docker hosting registry of Docker Inc. You need to create a free account with the service first and note down your username and password.
 In your own projects you can use any other [external registry]({{site.baseurl}}/docs/docker-registries/external-docker-registries/) you wish.

 >Note that Docker.io only allows you to push images that are tagged with your username.
 If you have a choice, create a Dockerhub account with the same username that you have in Codefresh.
 If not, you need to change the Docker image